-We work with others and fund projects in deprived areas to help tackle major urban health issues
+We work with others and fund projects in inner-city areas to tackle major urban health issues

-Some of the biggest health challenges in the London boroughs of Lambeth and Southwark, where we work, are also issues of national and international importance, from obesity to poor mental health.
-By bringing a place-based focus to our work, we aim to build deeper understanding of what it takes to address these types of complex health challenges.
+Childhood obesity, multiple long-term conditions, air pollution and adolescent mental health are some of the biggest health challenges in the London boroughs of Lambeth and Southwark.
+They are also complex issues for other urban areas in the UK and internationally.
+By adopting a place-based approach, we aim to build a deeper understanding of what it takes to address these two complex health challenges both locally and beyond.

+Since 2017, we've taken a place-based approach to urban health.
+This means developing an understanding of how the local environment - such as the social context and economic factors - affect people's health.
 We create partnerships to address the many different causes of complex health challenges.
-Using our funding and expertise, we back evidenced approaches from around the world, home-grown initiatives and exciting, brand-new ideas.
+Using our funding and expertise, we back evidence-based approaches from around the world, home-grown initiatives and exciting, brand-new ideas.

 We work at three scales:

-We draw on all our different resources in support of these goals – including financial support but also our relationships and networks, our ability to take risks and a long-term view, and our position as an owner of property and other assets.
+We draw on a variety of resources to support this work, including giving financial support to partners, relationship and network building, and our ability to take risks as an owner of property and other assets.

-In practice, this means we can offer different types of funding, as well as non-financial support.
-We can give grants and many other types of investment, including debt and equity investments.
+In practice, this means we offer different types of funding, as well as non-financial support.
+We give out grants and many other types of investment, including debt and equity investments.
 We make introductions, build collaborations and bring in world-class specialists and local experts to support the organisations we fund.

-We also try to tread lightly as a funder and be responsive to feedback.
-We don’t have lengthy application forms but rather focus on starting supportive relationships to co-produce projects with great people and organisations.
-We’re also looking at other ways of making our relationships with the people we fund as productive as possible: listening, understanding and meeting needs so that we can help organisations be the best they can be, and become the best funder we can be.
+We try to tread lightly as a funder and be responsive to feedback.
+We don’t have lengthy application forms.
+Instead, we focus on building strong supportive relationships to co-produce projects with great people and organisations.
+We listen, understand and meet the needs of the organisations we fund to help them be the best they can be.